-(2) When the entire building is protected by an approved automatic sprinkler system, the above areas may be increased 66%%.
-In one story mill-constructed buildings provided with approved automatic sprinklers and in one story buildings of ordinary construction, whose
+(2) When the entire building is protected by an automatic sprinkler system, the above areas may be increased 66%%.
+There shall be no area restriction in one story mill constructed buildings protected by an approved automatic sprinkler system.
+In one story buildings of ordinary construction, whose contents are incombustible, and whose floors, roofs, and structural framing are of incombustible material there shall be no area restriction.

-(3) No building shall be limited in area when divided into sections which do not exceed the maximum areas tabulated in this section.
-Such division walls shall have not less than a 4-hour fire-resistive rating as specified in section Ind 51.05 and shall extend at least 3 feet above the roof unless the roof is of fire-resistive construction.
-All openings in such walls shall be protected with fire-resistive doors as specified for special occupancy separation except that such doors may normally remain open if held in that position by fusible links.
+(3) No building shall be limited in area when divided into sections which do not exceed the maximum areas tabulated in this order by division walls.
+Such division walls shall have not less than a 4-hour fire-resistive rating as specified in section Ind 51.05 and shall extend 3 feet above the roof unless the roof is of fire-resistive construction.
+All openings in such walls shall be protected by fire-resistive doors as specified in section Ind 51.09.
+Such doors may normally remain open if held in that position by fusible links.